flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

 To enable emulator support, install the following additional packages.

 - [Advanced] - [9.0 Tizen or later]

-Note: The packages can also be installed using the command line interface by following the instructions of `flutter-tizen doctor -v` after installing flutter-tizen.

 ## Set up Tizen emulators